Olivia Grange: Early life

 Grange was born on 27 April 1946 in Luke Lane, West Kingston, Jamaica.
 Her father was a shoemaker and her mother was a dressmaker.
 She attended All Saints Primary, Gainstead High, and Ryerson Polytechnical Institute in Canada.

 Career

 From 1983 to 1985, Grange served as Government Senator and Parliamentary Secretary for Information and Culture.
 From 1985 to 1989, she was the Minister of State in the Office of the Prime Minister.
 Running as a Jamaica Labour Party (JLP) candidate for St. Catherine Central, Grange was elected into parliament in 1997.
 In 2007, she was appointed as Minister of Information, Youth, Sports & Culture.
 She is currently the Minister of Sports, Culture, Entertainment and Gender Affairs after the JLP was elected to office in 2016.
 A reggae enthusiast, Grange is also a founding member of the Jamaica Association of Composers, Authors and Publishers (JACAP).
 She also co-founded Canada's "first black community newspaper", Contrast.

+Controversies

+Gangster Killings in Vehicles Registered to Grange

+In July 2004, police seized a Honda Civic after One Order leader Oliver “Bubba” Smith was shot dead along Festival Road; vehicle registration documents showed Olivia “Babsy” Grange and Andrew “Bunman” Hope as co-owners of the car Smith was driving at the time of his killing.

+In October 2005, detectives re-questioned Grange following a shooting at Church and Wellington Streets that left Omar Campbell alias “Tickerus” dead; records revealed she was co-owner of the vehicle in which the gang member was killed, prompting further police scrutiny of her ties to constituents under criminal investigation.